MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/memory.md

 In the second snapshot and later, the number of new objects created and old objects removed are shown below the object count.
 If these numbers are high, you might have a performance problem.
 When the amount of memory you use isn't bad, but a lot of objects are being created and removed, you create work for the *garbage collector* process which frees up memory.
 Garbage collecting uses processing power, however, so it's best to find ways to reuse or recycle these objects and give the *garbage collector* a break.

-#### Tip  To see how much work the *garbage collector* is doing, profile your webpage with the Performance tool.
+> To see how much work the *garbage collector* is doing, profile your webpage with the Performance tool.

-If you click the memory usage numbers, you see a detailed view of that snapshot.
-If you click the memory change numbers, you see a comparison view highlighting the objects that have been added or modified.
+If you click the memory usage numbers, you'll see a detailed view of that snapshot.
+If you click the memory change numbers, you'll see a comparison view highlighting the objects that have been added or modified.
 In the image above, **Snapshot #2**  includes a **more info** icon (a circle with an "i" in it) and the number 30 next to it.
 This number represents objects the **Memory** tool has identified as potential memory issues.

 ### Something to look for